College of Arts, Sciences, and Letters

 Davis, Daniel, D.Phil., Oxford University, Professor of Linguistics

-DeGenaro, William, PhD, University of Arizona, Associate Professor of Composition and Rhetoric
+DeGenaro, William, PhD, University of Arizona, Professor of Composition and Rhetoric

 Dika, Rifaat, PhD, Wayne State University, Lecturer of Arabic

-Gilmore, H James, MA, University of Iowa, Clinical Associate Professor of Communication
+Gilmore, H James, MA, University of Iowa, Clinical Professor of Journalism and Screen Studies

-González del Pozo, Jorge, PhD, University of Kentucky, Associate Professor of Spanish
+González del Pozo, Jorge, PhD, University of Kentucky, Professor of Spanish

 Iannarino, Nicholas, PhD, University of Kentucky, Assistant Professor of Communication